 The next step in his adventure took him to the Dominican Republic, where he served for nearly eight years as a mission coordinator, gaining competency in Spanish and increased international, racial, and cultural understanding.

-Now it is his joy to serve as co-pastor of a rural congregation which has meaningful small town and urban connections.
+Now it is his joy to serve as co-pastor of a semi-rural congregation which has meaningful small town and urban connections.
 The congregation has opened its doors with unconditional welcome to immigrants, refugees, and LGBTQ folks, becoming rich in diversity and love.
 Irv’s own journey includes long wresting with faith issues and fear before coming out later in life as gay.
 The process of coming to affirm his authentic self has deepened his appreciation for scripture rightly understood as a message of good news for all people.